dmarti/CAPCA/README.md

  * The amount that the advertiser was charged for their placement on the content

-If the illegal content was another advertisement, disclose to nearby advertisers.
+If the illegal content was another advertisement, the company should disclose to nearby advertisers.
 For example, if a real mortgage broker had their ad run along with an ad for a cryptocurrency scam, and the cryptocurrency scam ad is removed, the mortgage broker should be informed.